Boost News: Tools to help you make a difference, direct to your inbox

 Boost News is our fortnightly email newsletter.
 It’s our way of sharing what we’ve learnt as Agile coaches and trainers, as web and app developers, and as a freedom-centred workplace.

-Boost News offers Agile tools and tips, case studies on developing digital tools that get you closer to your customers, ideas for making your organisation work better, upcoming events, and anything else we think will help you make a difference.
+Boost News offers Agile tools and tips, case studies on developing digital tools that get you closer to your customers, ideas for making your organisation work better, upcoming events, and anything else we think will help you make a bigger impact.
 Plus you’ll get the latest on what’s happening here at Boost HQ.

 If you want to learn more about anything covered in the newsletter, or you have feedback or suggestions, please contact us.